-Any student who willfully damages school property will be subject to disciplinary actions that may include suspension or expulsion from school.
+Any student who willfully damages school property will be subject to suspension from school or expulsion.
 All damages will be repaired, and the total cost of repairs will be charged to the student's school bill.

 Electronic Devices

 All electronic devices must be turned off and stored in the student's backpack during the school day, including field trips.